-21.0 Lidocaine 2% (Xylocaine)
+22.0 Lidocaine 2% (Xylocaine)

-The antidysrhythmic effect of Lidocaine is attributed to its ability to decrease automaticity in ventricular myocardium, and slows conduction velocity in reentrant pathways of ischemic tissue.
+The antidysrhythmic effect of Lidocaine is attributed to its ability to decrease automaticity in ventricular myocardium and slows conduction velocity in reentrant pathways of ischemic tissue.
 The drug also appears to raise fibrillation threshold.

 - 1. Ventricular fibrillation

 - 2. Ventricular ectopy

 - 3. Ventricular tachycardia

 - 4. Wide complex tachycardia (unknown origin)

+- 5. Analgesia for flushing IO

-- 5. Second degree type II and third degree heart blocks - 6.
-PVCs caused by bradycardia - 7.
-Idioventricular rhythm - 8.
-Sensitivity to Lidocaine or other "caine" medications
+- 1. Second degree type II and third-degree heart blocks - 2.
+PVCs caused by bradycardia - 3.
+Idioventricular rhythm - 4.
+Sensitivity to Lidocaine or other "caine" medications - 5.
+VT post cocaine usage or in Hyperkalemia